hanselz-source/UNC6395-Emulation-and-Hunt/README.md

 For each rule that fires, the validation file walks through the captured evidence artifact, the timestamps, and the latency between attacker action and detection.
 For each rule that does not fire, the file documents what log source is missing, what would be required to fire it cleanly, and whether the rule logic itself is sound.

-The two strongest assets in this package:

-1. **R1 (TruffleHog User-Agent)** is the most defensible single rule because the IOC is a literal string named in the GTIG advisory, the detection is a one-line `contains` match, and the lab reproduces it end-to-end.
-The Sigma rule is approximately 30 lines including metadata and false-positive notes.
-2. **R2 (External Client App + Infinite refresh token policy)** is the second most defensible because the lab External Client App was deliberately configured to mirror Drift's actual posture (`api` + `refresh_token` + `offline_access` scopes, Refresh Token Policy = Infinite).
-The Setup Audit Trail row at 10:28:40 PDT showing the policy change is the lab artifact that ties the emulation to the real Drift configuration that made the campaign possible.

 ---

 ## What I Would Do with More Time

-The most important section of this README.
-What was deliberately cut, in priority order:

 1. **Build the M365 Developer Program mirror.** Fires R3 cleanly against captured `AuditLogs`, validates the cross-platform translation thesis (same OAuth consent abuse pattern, different SaaS).
 Estimated effort: 90 minutes for tenant + Entra ID app registration + one consent grant + KQL validation in Sentinel.
 Was scoped for Sunday 09:00 to 10:30 PDT in the original roadmap; the block was reallocated to detection rule authoring after Salesforce-side emulation ran longer than estimated.